 Many of the Miracle Strip rides met fates after the initial closing.
 Some went to other theme parks such as the Starliner at Busch Gardens in Florida, and around the USA, others were kept in storage, and some were left abandoned at the original location.
 In many cases they were demolished but not all of them.
-We’ve found out where they are now, and you won’t believe how they look now!
+We’ve found out where they are now, and you won’t believe how they look now

 Miracle Strip and other family run parks like it, that are not run by global corporations have a certain magical and nostalgic touch that you simply won't find in parks like Disneyland.
 The park itself becomes part of the community and it's where lasting memories are made for some families.
 Yes Disneyland and the like does have its place but with a park like Miracle Strip- it's simply different kind of special.
 We follow the journey down memory lane to rediscover what memories are really made of when it comes to Miracle Strip Amusement Park.
+We love this park.

 Wikipedia article: https://en.wikipedia.org/wiki/Miracle_Strip_Amusement_Park